wjc666666/Assignment-1---ReactJS-app/README.md

 7.Actors and Movies:

 + Each actor page links to the movies they have appeared in, providing detailed information about the actor's filmography.

+8.pagination:

++ Pagination: The app now supports pagination for movie lists, allowing users to navigate through large collections of movies more efficiently.